Legal information about Family Violence laws and resources

 - tries to contact you when you don't want them to

-- sends you lots of messages that you don't want by mail, voicemail, email, or through other people.
+- sends you lots of messages that you don't want by mail, voicemail, text, email, social media posts, or through other people.

 When do the police get involved?